-Since starting this t-break, you might be experiencing disruptions to your sleep, your appetite, or to your mood.
+Since starting this t-break, you might be experiencing disruptions to your sleep, appetite, or mood.
 Just one of these things would make someone irritable.
 But perhaps you have experienced a few or all of them.
 You may be feeling more irritable.

-Of course, not everyone experiences the same things.
+Of course, only some experience the same things.
 If some of the themes in this guide do not apply to you, feel free to take anything that works and leave what does not.

-If you are feeling irritable or overwhelmed right now, hold on.
-To keep with the J Cole song from above, he says, “meditate, don’t medicate”.
+Please feel free to hold on if you feel irritable or overwhelmed.
+To keep with the J Cole song from above, he says, “Meditate, don’t medicate.”
 There are lots of types of meditation: the right one will work.
-The wrong type may actually unsettle you.
-Experiment with guided vs free; movement vs still.
+The wrong type may unsettle you—experiment with guided vs. free, movement vs. still.
 Check out the UVM Mindfulness Soundcloud.

 Day 10: Anxiety

 Anxiety is the worst.
 Cannabis seems to help.
-In fact, research is starting to tell us more about how.
-Unfortunately, research also seems to show that when people consistently use cannabis before their brain is done developing (around age 27), it seems to worsen anxiety and depression in the long run.
+Research is starting to tell us more about how.
+Unfortunately, research also seems to show that when people consistently use cannabis before their brain is done developing (around age 27), it appears to worsen anxiety and depression in the long run.

-When anyone starts using cannabis regularly they become more sensitive to feeling anxiety when they are not high.
+When anyone starts using cannabis regularly, they become more sensitive to anxiety when not high.
 The same amount of anxiety that they once tolerated now feels overwhelming.
 They are then more likely to get high again to deal with it.
-This is totally understandable.
+This is understandable.
 It just tends to make things worse in the long run.

-It can be hard to sort out the extent to which cannabis helps with anxiety, and the extent to which cannabis worsens it.
-This is further complicated by withdrawal.
-For example, say someone sets out to take a one-week tolerance break.
-Say they get really anxious around day three, start smoking again and feel better.
-They might view that as proof that cannabis helps with anxiety: “when I stopped, I felt really anxious; but when I started again, I felt better.
+It can be hard to sort out the extent to which cannabis helps with anxiety and the extent to which cannabis worsens it.
+This anxiety is further complicated by withdrawal.
+For example, say someone sets out to take a one-week tolerance break and gets anxious around day three, starts smoking again, and feels better.
+They might view that as proof that cannabis helps with anxiety: “When I stopped, I felt anxious; but when I started again, I felt better.
 Cannabis cured my anxiety.”
 But anxiety itself is a withdrawal symptom from cannabis.
 What they demonstrated was dependency.

 It is worth considering all this for yourself.
-It may be that cannabis is totally helping; it is possible that it is hurting.
+It may be that cannabis is helping; it may be hurting.
 Most likely, however, it is a bit of both.
-Figuring out this mix in your life will help you find and maintain balance.
+Figuring out this mix will help you find and maintain balance.

 Day 11: Boredom

 Grandma was harsh when she said that… and wrong.
-There are definitely a lot of boring things out there and cannabis can help make boring things more fun.
+There are many boring things out there, and cannabis can help make boring things more fun.
 It is worth understanding how.

 Being high makes boring more interesting by lowering your sense of what is interesting.
-This is similar with food.
-Food often tastes better when people are high, but we act as if getting high changes the molecular structure of food.
-We act as if we’re the same, and the food has altered; and as if we are the same and the boring thing is now more fun.
+This reaction can occur with food.
+Food often tastes better when people are high, but we act as if getting high changes the molecular structure of the food.
+We act as if we’re the same, the food has altered, and as if we are the same and the boring thing is now more fun.
 But things have not changed: you’re just high.

-On any single occasion, this distinction does not really matter: if it tastes better, that’s great; if it is less boring, that’s fun.
+This distinction does not matter on any single occasion: if it tastes better, that’s great; if it is less boring, that’s fun.
 But boredom- as a mental state- is essential.
-It can spur creativity, imagination, and problem solving.
+It can spur creativity, imagination, and problem-solving.

 As getting high becomes the solution to boredom, we become less skilled at learning from boredom and dealing with it.
 Getting high too often makes it harder to tolerate the regular routines of life.

-If you return to getting high after this break, you might occasionally devour a meal high or find a not so funny movie hysterical.
-Enjoy it but try and steer away from using cannabis as a cure for boredom.
+If you return to getting high after this break, you might occasionally devour a meal high or find a not-so-funny movie hysterical.
+Enjoy it but try to avoid using cannabis as a cure for boredom.

 Day 12: Loneliness

 Loneliness is not connected in the same way.
 Cannabis does not directly cause or cure it.
-But I wanted to address loneliness here because it is so real for so many of us.
+But I wanted to address loneliness here because it is so real for many of us.
 Indirectly, cannabis may have helped keep loneliness away.
-During this tolerance break, especially at this point with the noise of irritability diminished, perhaps you are feeling loneliness creeping.
+During this tolerance break, especially when the noise of irritability diminishes, you may feel loneliness creeping in.

 Loneliness is a hard feeling to describe.
 It is connected to depression, but not the same thing.
-Anxiety may be a fear of exposure: that we might be seen and judged.
-Loneliness may be a fear that no one will see who we really are, and that no one would want to.
+Anxiety may be a fear of exposure: we might be seen and judged.
+Loneliness may be a fear that no one will see who we are and that no one would want to.

 You are not alone.
 Not everything is fake.
-But like anyone, you could probably stand to strengthen and deepen your connections a bit more.
-While you’re doing this t-break, is a great time.
-Your authenticity (in your beauty and flaws) is what makes you real to others.
+But, like anyone, you could stand to strengthen and deepen your connections a bit more.
+While you’re doing this t-break, it is a great time.
+Your authenticity (in your beauty and flaws) makes you real to others.
 That is the heart of connection and the antidote to loneliness.
 Try and let yourself be seen.